 Beginnings

 So who is responsible for all of this?
-Initially the project — under the banner of “Kubrick Visions” — was undertaken by Howard Berry and his colleague GD Jayalakshmi of the University of Hertfordshire, with the assistance of the Kubrick Estate.
+The project’s beginnings — under the banner of “Kubrick Visions” — was undertaken by Howard Berry and his colleague GD Jayalakshmi of the University of Hertfordshire, with the assistance of the Kubrick Estate.
 After the first few interviews, we worked with Elstree Screen Heritage to interview several more Kubrick crew members.
 The partnership between Howard and ESH worked so well we decided to formalise it into The Elstree Project.
 Between 2010-2016 Howard and Elstree Screen Heritage worked in a formal partnership to record many interviews, and we gratefully acknowledge the expertise, knowledge and access granted to us by Paul Welsh MBE and Elstree Screen Heritage.
 The project is now run entirely by Howard, as part of his ongoing research at the University.
 We have also enjoyed the inclusion of several guest interviewers including Roberto Perrone and Morris Bright MBE.

 We gratefully acknowledge the access granted to us by both BBC Elstree Centre and Elstree Studios, to record on their property and their continued support of the project.
 We also acknowledge and thank Warner Bros and StudioCanal for their support.
 The project continues to be supported by the School of Creative Arts at the University of Hertfordshire; with specialist support from the technical staff of the loan store and the Film and Television department.